forkedReminisce/Note_Aggregate/content/cs/439/memory.md

 ## {{< heading "Loading" >}}
 There are two policies to loading pages of a process for the first time.
 Demand paging loads a page upon reference.
 Pre-paging will see the OS predict and load pages the process will likely immediately need.
 If the process tries to access an unmapped virtual address, the OS will execute the **page fault handler**.
-This handler will figure figure out why its being called: unallocated data will cause an exception, while a nonresident page means true page fault.
+This handler will figure figure out why its being called: unallocated page will cause a memory exception, while a nonresident page means true page fault.
 The latter requires bringing the page into physical memory.

 {{< subtext >}}
     Demand paging is more popular due to the principle of locality.